infogulch/xtemplate/README.md

 server will quickly reload and can be configured to automatically refresh browser clients making the development experience very snappy.
 Templates can have dynamic access to a directory in the local filesystem if you set set the "context path" config.
-It may be helpful to consider the templates directory and context directory as 'application definition' and 'user storage', respectively.
+It may be helpful to consider the templates and context directories to be 'application definition' and 'user storage', respectively.

 When [`config.Instance()`](instance.go) is called, xtemplate recursively scans all files in the templates directory and loads them in.
 Except for hidden files